 Postcards

-Postcards are easily the most cost-effective marketing strategy for farming, and we have a huge selection of the highest-quality, customizable cards to choose from.
-When you purchase your postcards from ReminderMedia, you’ll get a targeted mailing list for your area and a landing page—compliments of us—to capture leads.
+Postcards are easily the most cost-effective marketing strategy for farming, and we have a huge selection of the highest-quality, affordable, customizable cards.
+When you purchase your postcards from ReminderMedia, you’ll get a targeted mailing list for your area and a free landing page to capture leads.
 You can set up an entire year’s worth of postcards in as little as 15 minutes, so click here to get started and receive 25 FREE postcards with your order.

 Webinars

-Take some time to view our geographic farming webinar to find out more about the various types of farming, how to choose a lucrative farm, and why farming works (when done right!).
+Take some time to view our geographic farming webinar to find out more about the various types of farming, how to choose a lucrative farm, and why (when it’s done right) farming works.
 You can also check out “Geographic Farming: A Clear Path to Exponential Growth” to discover proven, scalable marketing strategies that produce real results and predictable income.
 (And download the free e-book of the same name.)

 Blog

 Our searchable blog page includes numerous articles that offer practical information and actionable steps to ensure your farming produces leads that convert.
-A good first read is, “3 Critical Factors to Consider When Choosing a Geographic Farm.”
-Follow up with “The Best Real Estate Postcards for Farming.”
+A good first read is, “3 Critical Factors to Consider When Choosing a Geographic Farm,” followed by “The Best Real Estate Postcards for Farming.”

 Podcast